davin12345678910/JsonCombiner/README.md

 7. `pip install unittest`

 ## Important note:
-if you commit changes from JsonParser to makeability_real-world-alt-text, you will need to generate a new API-Key in order to ask a query to gpt-4:
+if you commit changes you will need to generate a new API-Key in order to ask a query to gpt-4:
 Visit: https://platform.openai.com/account/api-keys to generate a new API key